Economic history of Argentina: 1829–1870

 Juan Manuel de Rosas forced Lavalle to leave the province, and the federals ruled Buenos Aires until 1852.
 Rosas modified a number of policies of the Rivadavian period but maintained others: he set a customs law with protectionist policies, but kept the port under the exclusive control of Buenos Aires and refused to call a constituent assembly.

 The customs law set trade barriers to products produced in the country, and imposed high import tariffs on luxury goods, together with export quotas and tariffs on gold and silver.
 However, the law was not completely effective because of the control of the port, which did not allow the provinces a steady financial income.
 The exclusive control of the port was long resisted by federals from other provinces and led to the conflict of Rosas and Justo José de Urquiza at the battle of Caseros.
 Despite the financial obstacles, the economy of Entre Ríos grew to a size near that of Buenos Aires, with the decline of saladeros and the growth of wool production.

 In 1838 there was a new currency crisis, and the peso papel was devalued by 34%, and in 1839 when the peso papel lost 66% of its value.
 It was again devalued by 95% in 1845, and by 40% in 1851.
 The Alsina years, which coincided with the secession of Buenos Aires, saw an extremely poor economic performance.
 Efforts to fund extraordinary expenditure on the conflict between Buenos Aires and the other provinces of the Confederation caused the fiscal deficit to skyrocket.
 Similarly, the Confederation faced harsh economic conditions.
 Urquiza, president of the Confederation, issued the 'law of differential rights', benefiting the ships trading with the ports of the Confederation and but not with Buenos Aires.

 The end of the civil wars provided the political and legal stability necessary to assert property rights and cut transaction costs, contributing to the huge inflows of capital and labor resources that built modern Argentina.
 In 1866 an attempt was made to stabilize the currency, by introducing a system of convertibility, which restricted the monetary authorities to issue paper currency only if it was fully backed by gold or convertible foreign currency.
 The decades of the 1860s and 1880s experienced the most favorable performance of the economy overall, setting the stage for the so-called Golden Age of Argentine history.
 Nevertheless, the first years of independence included a difficult economic development.
 In spite of the new freedom caused by the inauguration of the republic, the country was not economically united: expansion in some parts and decline in other parts.
 Indeed, people experienced different levels of income and welfare.
-Therefore, it is unclear whether this period of time (1820–1870) brought an income or welfare improvement.
+Therefore, it is unclear whether 1820–1870 brought an income or welfare improvement.

 In the 60 years after the founding of the farming colony at Esperanza in 1856, the base of Argentine agriculture gradually shifted from livestock to crops.